 Preventing Rhinestones from Fading Again

-- Avoid moisture: Keep items away from steamy bathrooms or damp environments.
+- Avoid moisture: keep items away from steamy bathrooms or damp environments.

-- Apply beauty products first: Perfumes, lotions, and hairsprays should go on before your rhinestone accessories.
+- Apply beauty products first: perfumes, lotions and hairsprays should go on before your rhinestone accessories.

-- Clean regularly: A quick once-over with a dry cloth after wear removes buildup before it sets in.
+- Clean regularly: a quick once-over with a dry cloth after wear removes buildup before it sets in.

-Costume designers and dancers often swear by these small habits—they make a huge difference in the longevity of your pieces.
+Costume designers and dancers often swear by these small habits: they make a huge difference in the longevity of your pieces.

 Bonus Tips for Specialty Items